 Snapwire Snaps boldly states that it is home to 200,000 of the world’s most talented photographers, and I couldn’t agree more.
 Each of the photographs are wonderfully composed and the quality of photographs is stellar.
 My only gripe with Snapwire Snaps is the lack of a useful search function and categorisation, but overall, it is still a good pick for shots that have awesome composition, lighting and aesthetics.

 Everybody loves food, so it’s no surprise to see a dedicated community of photographers taking snaps of their favourite delicacies.
-FoodiesFeed is committed to curating a collection of “awesome naturally looking food photos”, according to creator Jakub Kapusnak.
+FoodiesFeed is committed to curating a collection of “awesome natural looking food photos”, according to creator Jakub Kapusnak.
 Over 2 million drooling viewers later, this photo sharing site has become widely renowned for its tantalising displays of food from around the world.
 If you need photographs specially catered to content about food or gastronomy, look no further than FoodiesFeed.
 Like some of the other items on the list, they have a premium subscription too, containing exclusive photos taken by founder Jakub himself.

 BucketListly was founded by “digital nomad’ Pete Rojwongsuriya, who travels the world in search of great photographs and adventures.
 His travels have taken him from places like Russia to the South American Andes mountains.
 Most photographs are breathtaking shots of the natural landscape, while others are quaint pictures of urban architecture and city life.
 The website has a handy map tool which allows viewers to select countries, making it easy for travel bloggers or magazine editors to find photographs for specific countries.
 All photographs are free to use under the creative commons CC0 license.